KellzCodes/c-plus-plus-practice/Sam's Teach Yourself/Part 1 The Basics/Lesson 3 Using Variables Declaring Constants/answers/README.md

 // Ace is 0, Jack is 1, Queen is 45, and King is 46
 ```

-2. See Listing 3.4 and adapt it (reduce it) to get the answer to this question.
+2. See Listing 3.4 or [overflow.cpp](https://github.com/keldavis/c-plus-plus-practice/blob/master/Sam's%20Teach%20Yourself/Part%201%20The%20Basics/Lesson%203%20Using%20Variables%20Declaring%20Constants/overflow.cpp) and adapt it (reduce it) to get the answer to this question.

 3. Here is a program that asks you to enter radius of a circle and calculates the area and circumference for you: